 Oh, what to do…

 Once you have a fairly good idea what is ailing your bird, you need to begin treatment.
 In some cases this is as simple as adjusting your birds diet.
 In other cases treatment with any hope of a cure isn’t possible.
-In extreme cases of kidney, liver failure or internal bleeding your bird may never recover.
+However, in extreme cases of kidney, liver failure or internal bleeding your bird may never recover.
 When in doubt always consult your local avian veterinarian.

 When dehydrated, encourage your bird to drink or bathe.
 If that doesn’t work use foods like lettuce, fruit or even cooked rice to get extra water in to your bird.
 Do not pry open your birds beak and attempt to force water down its’ throat, this will almost always lead to aspiration and death.